Top 80 Frontend Interview Questions and Answers

 export class DemopipePipe implements PipeTransform {

-While both concepts in Angular deal with asynchronous events, Promises deal with one at a time, whereas observables deal with a sequence of events over time.
+While both concepts in Angular deal with asynchronous events, Promises handle one at a time, whereas observables handle a sequence of events over time.

 • Promises are objects that emit only one value at a time.
-They go into effect right once they're created and can't be stopped.
-They are Promises to the child Push Errors.
+They take effect immediately once they're created and can't be stopped.
+They are Promises to the child, Push Errors.

-• Observables - Observables are only executed when the subscribe() method is used to subscribe to them.
+• Observables are only executed when the subscribe() method is used to subscribe to them.
 Over a period, they emit multiple values.
 They aid in the execution of tasks such as forEach, filter, and retry, among others.
 Subscribers receive errors as a result of their actions.
-The listener stops receiving new data when they perform the unsubscribe() method.
+The listener stops receiving new data when the unsubscribe() method is performed.

 Form Control